Concordium/concordium.github.io/source/shared/net/mobile-wallet/change-passcode-mw.rst

 |

 ..
 Note::
-   It is not possible to change your passcode, password or biometrics if you have pending identities or accounts on your phone.
+   You can't change your passcode, password, or biometrics if you have pending identities or accounts on your phone.